spikenail/spikenail/README.md

 }]
 ```

-if checkRelation condition is not satisfied rule will not be applied at all.
+If checkRelation condition is not satisfied, rule will not be applied at all.
-That mean `allow: true` will not become `allow: false` and vice versa.
+It means that `allow: true` will not become `allow: false` and vice versa.
 Rule will be filtered out.

 ## Validations

-Usually, data that we receive from users needs to be validated.
+Usually, the data that we receive from users needs to be validated.
 It is easy to do with spikenail.
 For example, we want `name` to be required property and its length to not exceed 50 characters.
 This could be done in following way: